tlmc

 format. tlmc

-The telemetry of the robot outputs two different types of object: constants, which are (key, value) pairs, and variables.
-Variables each have a unique name, and consists of two time series: one for time, one for values.
-Variables can have various basic types, and can have metadata associated to them.
+The telemetry of the robot outputs two different types of object: constants and variables.
+They must have a unique name and can have various basic types.
+Constants are (key, value) pairs and variables consists of two time series: one for time, one for values.
+Unlike constants, variables can have metadata associated to them.

 The tlmc

-The root group shall contain an attribute ‘TLMC_VERSION’, which stores an int specifying the version of the
+The root group shall contain an attribute ‘VERSION’, which stores an int specifying the version of the

 tlmc